xychcz/S3Fit/manuals/advanced_usage.md

 For emission line models, `num_coeffs` is the sum of numbers of free lines for which the flux is not tied to the other ones.
 For AGN powerlaw and torus models, `num_coeffs=1` since typically only one component with one model is generated for a given parameter set.

-The purpose of `models_unitnorm_original()` function is to return the intrinsic model spectra for a given parameter set of a given component.
+The purpose of `models_unitnorm_original()` function is to return the model spectra `logw_flux_int_mw` for a given parameter set of a given component.
-It is better to normalize the model spectra to a unit value, e.g., intrinsic flux = 1 at 5500 angstrom for stellar and AGN powerlaw continua, and velocity-integrated observed flux = 1 for emission lines.
-With the normalization, the best-fit normalization factors are directly the corresponding fluxes of each models.
+`logw_flux_int_mw[i_m,i_w]` denotes the intrinsic model flux at the `i_w`-th wavelength value for the `i_m`-th model.
+The value of `i_m` starts from `0` to `num_coeffs-1` defined in `__init__()`.
-In order to speed up the convolution in the later steps to account the instrumental and physical dispersion, the intrinsic model is required to be projected to a wavelength array spaced evenly on a log scale, with the following function:
+`logw_` means the original model spectra is re-projected to a wavelength array spaced evenly on a log scale, to speed up the convolution in the later steps to account the instrumental and physical dispersion.
+The conversion can be performed with the following function in `s3fit.py`:
 ```python
 logw_wave_w, logw_flux_w = convert_linw_to_logw(linw_wave_w, linw_flux_w, resolution=spec_R_rsmp)
 ```
 , where `spec_R_rsmp` is the resampling resolution, can be set to `spec_R_inst * 3` to achieve a good accuracy.
+It is better to normalize the model spectra to a unit value, e.g., intrinsic flux = 1 at 5500 angstrom for stellar and AGN powerlaw continua, and velocity-integrated observed flux = 1 for emission lines.
+With the normalization, the best-fit normalization factors are directly the corresponding fluxes of each models.

 The function `models_unitnorm_obsframe()` is used to return the extinct, redshifted, and convolved (with both of instrumental and physical broadening) model spectra in the observed wavelength grid, to the main fitting functions to calculate the best-fit normalization factors.